 Clinical trials at a glance

-There are two schemes under which clinical trials involving therapeutic goods may be conducted, the Clinical Trial Exemption (CTX) Scheme and the Clinical Trial Notification (CTN) Scheme.
-These schemes are used for clinical trials involving:
+There are two schemes under which clinical trials involving unapproved therapeutic goods may be conducted, the Clinical Trial Notification (CTN) Scheme and the Clinical Trial Exemption (CTX) Scheme.

 Clinical trials in which registered or listed medicines or medical devices are used within the conditions of their marketing approval are not subject to CTN or CTX requirements but still need to be approved by a Human Research Ethics Committee (HREC) before the trial may commence.